Understanding tennis court dimensions is one way to improve your game.

-After all, tennis is a game of angles, and the player with the best understanding of the angles and tennis court dimensions wins the match.
-Today’s article covers tennis court dimensions, measurements, and layout.
+After all, tennis is a game of angles, and the player with the best understanding of angles and court dimensions wins the match.
+Thus, a thorough understanding of the tennis court is crucial for both playing and enjoying the sport.
+This article covers dimensions, measurements, and layout.

 Key Tennis Court Dimensions

 Tennis courts are 78 feet by 36 feet.
 However, only doubles matches are played on the entire court.
 The singles court is 78 feet long and 27 feet wide.
 Every court is made up of several components, so let’s have a look at each one.

 Lines of A Tennis Court

 Baseline: 27 feet (Singles Court) / 36 feet (Doubles Court)